 Tip – Improve your air quality and climate control

-Clearly, a comfortable, temperature-controlled, and cleaner workout environment relies on good-quality air.
+Clearly, a comfortable, temperature-controlled, and hygienic workout environment relies on good-quality air.

 Whilst proper spacing between equipment is important, effective air conditioning is essential to reduce humidity levels and to control the temperature of your gym.

-And with customers and staff increasingly conscious of the risks associated with bad air quality, it’s no surprise that gym owners are turning to combined air purification and conditioning systems.
+And with customers and staff increasingly conscious of the health risks associated with the air they breathe, it’s no surprise that gym owners are turning to combined air purification and conditioning systems.

 Introducing nanoe™ X technology: A cleaner gym with quality air

-Air purification technology such as nanoe™ X operates invisibly in the air and it can reduce the risks posed by certain airborne viruses, bacteria, mould, and hazardous substances contained in fine particulate matter (PM 2.5).
+Air purification technology such as nanoe™ X operates invisibly in the air to reduce the risks posed by airborne viruses, bacteria, mould, and hazardous substances contained in fine particulate matter (PM 2.5).

-When deployed in an air-conditioning system, it can clean the air by spreading nature-derived hydroxyl radicals throughout the space.
+When deployed in an air-conditioning system, it cleans the air by spreading nature-derived hydroxyl radicals throughout the space.
 And it’s also hugely effective at removing bad odours from the air and surfaces such as fabrics, carpets, and clothing.

 Influenza virus H1N1 subtype*4

 Built into your air-conditioning unit, it can be easily adjusted by remote control or over a wifi connection – for example, to provide 24-hour deodorisation.
 This function can help you keep bad odours at bay all through the day, and even when other AC modes are switched off.

 That means that without taking up any extra space or staff time, you can provide a cleaner, more comfortable environment for everyone.